 Toronto is a city of immigrants.
 And when immigrants move to Toronto, they usually don’t bring much with them.
 What they do have, however, are memories.
 And in those memories, there are recipes and tastes.
 That’s the reason why Toronto is such a great place for food: on the same street corner, you can find East-Asian, South-Asian, Latin-American and “Canadian” (whatever that means) cuisines.
 Chinatown and Kensington Market represent the best example of what I mean.

 Right off the bat, I need to confess my love for Chinese food.
 And so my suggestion is to go get a bowl of noodle soup at Super Noodle Express (closed in 2019 but you can still have noodles at the same spot, now called Fudao Noodle House).
-For something a bit less traditional – hipsterized Singapore-style food, really – then Jackpot Chicken Rice is for you.
+For something a bit less traditional – hipsterized Singapore-style food, really – then Jackpot Chicken Rice (PERMANENTLY CLOSED) is for you.

 Prefer Mexican?
 The best tacos in town are a few blocks down – because a few blocks is all you need to travel from Chinatown to Kensington Market.
 Go for the tacos at Seven Lives!